sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/training/compliance/index.md

 - All teammates promoted between January and June do the training in June (normal cadence)
 - All teammates promoted between June and January do the training in January - _This does not apply to international teammates as they do not have a manager specific training._

+**People team resources**
+You can read more about compliance training in our [Internal Compliance page](../../../../../departments/people-talent/people-ops/tools/internal-compliance.md).